As a freelancer, it can be hard to conceptualize that you’re operating a small business.

 Earlier, we mentioned the importance of starting out as legitimately as possible.
 When you create a business entity, you should also open a business bank account.
 This is easy to do when you get a tax ID number for your business.

 The benefit of creating a bank account specific to your business is that it makes it easier to track your finances.
-With the rise of fintech solutions, entrepreneurs and freelancers now have access to innovative options such as a fintech business bank account that offer advanced features tailored to the needs of modern businesses, providing seamless integration with accounting software, real-time transaction monitoring, and automated categorization of expenses.
+With the rise of fintech solutions, entrepreneurs and freelancers now have access to innovative options such as a fintech business bank account that offers advanced features tailored to the needs of modern businesses, providing seamless integration with top accounting software, real-time transaction monitoring, and automated categorization of expenses.
 Tracking what goes in and out of that account simplifies tax time.

 7. Save Six Months Of Living Expenses